openalea/openalea.rtfd.io/doc/development/guidelines.md

 ]
 ```

-- Additionaly you can define the optional dependencies for development mode and test mode in the [`[project.optional-dependencies]` section](https://setuptools.pypa.io/en/latest/userguide/dependency_management.html#optional-dependencies).
+- Additionally, you can define the optional dependencies for development mode and test mode in the [`[project.optional-dependencies]` section](https://setuptools.pypa.io/en/latest/userguide/dependency_management.html#optional-dependencies).

 ```toml
 [project.optional-dependencies]